Support - Software - Application programs: Gaussian

 Availability

-Only shared memory parallelism is supported at HPC2N, i.e it is only possible to run Gaussian within a node (using more than one core though).
-Using distributed memory parallelism (i.e using Linda) is NOT available at HPC2N.
-Gaussian is installed on Abisko and Akka.
+Only shared memory parallelism is available at HPC2N, i.e it is only possible to run Gaussian on a single node.
+Distributed memory parallelism (i.e Linda) is NOT available at HPC2N.

 Usage at HPC2N